Roco-scientist/NGS-Barcode-Count/README.md

 at 1.

 ## Run
-Enter DEL-Encode directory and compile for the first time<br>
+Enter DEL-Dncode directory and compile for the first time<br>
 `$ cargo build --release`<br>
 <br>
 After compilation, the `del` binary can be moved anywhere.
-It is located in `./DEL-decode/release/` directory.
+It is located in `./DEL-Decode/release/` directory.
 For ease of use, it is shown below within its original directory.
 <br>
 <br>
 Run DEL-Decode<br>